No. 2 Baylor beats Alcorn State 105-76 to stay undefeated

 Alcorn State: The Braves, who were without leading scorer Troymain Crosby (18.7 ppg), get an extra couple of days before their SWAC opener.
 Texas Southern, their scheduled opponent Saturday, had to postpone its first two conference games because of a positive COVID-19 test and contact tracing.

-Baylor: The Bears again showed their depth, with their bench scoring at least 33 points — like in every game this season.
-Baylor easily overwhelmed a nonconference opponent, a day after beating Central Arkansas 93-56. … The Bears have scored 80 points in all eight games, their longest streak since 11 in a row to start the 1984-85 season.
+Baylor: The Bears again showed their depth, with their bench scoring at least 33 points — like in every game this season. … The Bears have scored 80 points in all eight games, their longest streak since 11 in a row to start the 1984-85 season.
 They tied a school record with their eight double-digit win in a row, last done to start the 2011-12 season.

 UP NEXT